codahale/veil/docs/src/design.md

 As a result, the constructions in Veil depend primarily on two relatively stable cryptographic assumptions: the Gap Diffie-Hellman assumption for ristretto255 and that Xoodoo is suitably close to a random permutation.

+### ristretto255

+[ristretto255][r255-why] uses a safe curve, is a prime-order cyclic group, has non-malleable encodings, and has no co-factor concerns.
+This allows for the use of a wide variety of cryptographic constructions built on group operations.
+It targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.

+### Xoodyak

+Xoodyak is an advanced cryptographic [duplex][duplex] based on a strong permutation, Xoodoo.
+Duplexes are a relatively new cryptographic primitive which have security properties which reduce to the properties of the [sponge][sponge], which themselves reduce to the strength of the underlying permutation.
+In Xoodyak's case, the Xoodoo permutation is based on Keccak-_p_, the permutation underlying SHA3.

+Like Ristretto255, it targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.

 ## Integrated Constructions